Papers

 Handling Data Scarcity: Efficient Training Techniques

-The authors delve into the effects of dataset size on model performance, hypothesizing that far less data than what LAION-2B offers might suffice.
+The authors explore the effects of dataset size on model performance, hypothesizing that far less data than what LAION-2B offers might suffice.
 They conduct a series of experiments using smaller, random subsets of LAION-2B, demonstrating that competitive performance with SD2 can be achieved using only about 3% of the training data.
 A variety of optimizations—including Flash Attention, latent pre-computation, and precision adjustments—are applied to achieve a 2.71X training speedup, enabling more efficient experimentation.

 Results and Evaluation